See the system the numbers hide.

 What system dynamics is

-System dynamics describes a system by its structure rather than its snapshots: the stocks that accumulate, the flows that move them, and the feedback loops that connect them.
+System dynamics describes a system by its structure: the stocks that accumulate, the flows that move them, and the feedback loops that connect them.
 Behavior follows from that structure.

 Loops, delays, and accumulation produce effects that linear intuition misses: a small shock that compounds, a change that looks neutral on day one and bites a year later, a decline that runs past the floor you assumed would hold it.
 Those are the effects this tool is built to make visible.